proteinreport/proteinreport.org/content/en/newswire/bitburger-brewery-group-and-mushlabs-announce-collaboration/index.md

 date: 2022-07-13 15:00:23
 lastmod: 2022-07-13 15:00:23
 slug: /bitburger-brewery-group-and-mushlabs-announce-collaboration
-description: "Germany’s leading biotech startup Mushlabs will be working together with Bitburger Brewery Group, one of the most significant private brewery groups in Germany."
+description: "Germany’s leading biotech startup Mushlabs will be working together with Bitburger BreweryGroup, one of the most significant private brewery groups in Germany."
-excerpt: "Germany’s leading biotech startup Mushlabs will be working together with Bitburger Brewery Group, one of the most significant private brewery groups in Germany."
+excerpt: "Germany’s leading biotech startup Mushlabs will be working together with Bitburger BreweryGroup, one of the most significant private brewery groups in Germany."
 proteins: [Fungi]
 products: [Meat, Ingredients]
 topics: [Business]